 - Current Assessed Value

 - If you are requesting an overall valuation change not related to physical characteristic changes, submit any of these documents you have available:

-- Your own estimate of market value as of January 1, 2020.
+- Your own estimate of the subject property’s market value as of January 1, 2020.
 This is the valuation date for the 2021-2022 valuation cycle.

 - Builder’s cost breakdown worksheet for building remodels or construction.